Gough16/TrainingWheelPrototype/README.md

 ## Documentation

-For this project I elicited stakeholder requirements and used them to make a mock up and then I developed the prototype.
-Developing this prototype allows for the client (TrainingWheel) to get a better feel of what a clickable version of the product might look like and allows them to express any concerns that they have with initial designs before the product is complete.
+For this project I elicited stakeholder requirements and used them to make a mock-up, and used stakeholder requirements to developed the prototype.
+Developing this prototype allows for the client, TrainingWheel, to get a better feel of what a clickable version of the product might look like.
+It also allows stakeholders to express any concerns that they have with initial designs before the product is complete.
+Using the agile approach, wireframes, mock-ups and a previous prototype allowed for the elicitation of requirements on design constraints that led to the development of this prototype for the client.

 ## Getting Started -> Software needed